microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/CustomerInsightsSetup.md

 ## Step 10.1: Load Data
 In this step you will bring the Lease Renewal Preductions data into the CI environment from your Azure Synapse Workspace.
 1. In the CI environment, navigate to the Data > Data Source
-2. Select `Add Data Source` and select `Connect to a Common Data Model folder`, provide a name for your Common Data Model folder and click "Next".
+2. Select `Add Data Source` and select `Azure data lake storage`, provide `predictions` for the data source name and click "Next".

 ![Import Common Data Model](./ci_img/ImportMethod.png)

-3. Under "Connect your storage account using" select `Azure subscription`
+3. Under "Connect your storage account using" select `Azure subscription`, select your `subscription`, `resource group` and the `Synapse workspace storage account` you are using for this solution.
+Enter `data` for the Container

 ![Storage Details](./ci_img/StorageDetails.png)

-4. Select `synapse`, select `/synapse/default.manifest.cdm.json` and click "Next"
+4. Select the `synapse` folder, select `default.manifest.cdm.json` and click "Next"

 ![Model Folder](./ci_img/CommonDataModelFolder2.png)